nrg500/monorepo/products/blog/content/posts/cluster2.md

-author = "Berwout de Vries Robles" title = "Building a home kubernetes cluster - Setting up a DMZ" date = "2021-02-22" description = "Part 2 of series describing the home cluster build." tags = ["cluster"] categories = ["series"]
+author = "Berwout de Vries Robles" title = "Building a home kubernetes cluster - Setting up a DMZ" date = "2021-02-22" summary = "Part 2 of series describing the home cluster build.
+Before we create a cluster that we want to expose to the outside world, we need to make sure our home network is not overly exposed." tags = ["cluster"]
 +++

 # Building a home kubernetes cluster - Setting up a DMZ